replicatedhq/kots.io/content/reference/v1beta1/application.md

 ## minKotsVersion (Beta)
 The minimum KOTS version that is required by the release.

-Specifying this in the application spec of the release will enforce compatibility checks for both new installations and application updates, and will block if the currently deployed KOTS version is less than the specified minimum KOTS version.
+Specifying this in the application spec of the release will enforce compatibility checks for both new installations and application updates, and will block the installation or update if the currently deployed KOTS version is less than the specified minimum KOTS version.

 ### Limitations